hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 * `servers` - (Required) A list of DNS servers for the HPC Cache.
 At most three IP(s) are allowed to set.

 * `search_domain` - (Optional) The DNS search domain for the HPC Cache.

+---

+An `identity` block supports the following:

+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this HPC Cache.
+Possible value is `UserAssigned`.

+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this HPC Cache.

 ## Attributes Reference